wang314159/homepage/contents/home.md

 **Zhejiang University**, Master of Control Engineering (2025 – )

 **Zhejiang University**, Honours Bachelor of Robotics Engineering (2021 – 2025)
-• As a XX, represented my college as an outstanding student for a XX exchange program.

 #### Research Interests
 Humanoid robots, reinforcement learning